brettvniekerk/vqrt/README.md

 - [React Spinners](https://www.davidhu.io/react-spinners): spinner library used for page transitions

+## Development

+Run the project with `yarn dev`, and build it with `yarn build`.
+It will create a `dist` folder that you can serve with `yarn preview`, and/or host on your own server or platform.

 ## Considerations

 The template contains a `vercel.json` file that contains basic config for SPA's (similar configurations may not be necessary for other platforms):